The history of Yorkshire valley famous for cheese and All Creatures Great and Small

 The BBC series is based on the books of veterinary surgeon Alf Wight, best known by his pen name James Herriot.

-More recently, the valley is set to appear in the upcoming episode of Dan and Helen’s Pennine Adventure on Channel 5 at 9pm tonight (August 29), where Dan Walker will be trying out different cheeses and one of Yorkshire’s culinary delights, The Yorkshire Curd Tart.
+More recently, the valley appeared in the latest episode of Dan and Helen’s Pennine Adventure on Tuesday, August 29, where Dan Walker tried out different cheeses and one of Yorkshire’s culinary delights, The Yorkshire Curd Tart.

 Wensleydale, formerly named Yoredale, is the dale or upper valley of the River Ure on the east side of the Pennines and one of the Yorkshire Dales.